suixinsuo/olympus-protocol/docs/B2B/OlympusFund.md

 ####  Description

 Close the fund to stop investors from investing into the fund.
-This function also sells all of the tokens for ETH.
-(Note: After closing the fund, investors can still withdraw their investment and fund managers can also withdraw their management fee.)
+(Note: After closing the fund, investors can still withdraw their investment.
+Fund manager will not be able to withdraw all management fee until all tokens are sold.)

 ####  Returns